zenecture/neuroflow/README.md

 net.train(xs, ys)
 ```
+And then we can `train` our `net`.
 For our XOR-feed-forward net, the loss function is defined as follows:

     L(W) = Σ1/2(t - net(x))²